 Hotels in Page AZ

-Reflecting increased interest in Horshoe Bend and the slot canyons, in addition to proximity to popular tourism destination Lake Powell, and all the epic things to do in Page AZ, new franchise hotels have opened up.
+Reflecting increased interest in Horseshoe Bend and the slot canyons, in addition to proximity to popular tourism destination Lake Powell, and all the epic things to do in Page AZ, new franchise hotels have opened up.
 We spent two nights at the Hampton Inn & Suites.

 It’s nothing fancy but clean and comfortable, with a spacious workspace, a good breakfast, an indoor pool, and free parking.

 Restaurants in Page AZ

-There are a number of restaurants in Page, Arizona.
+There are several restaurants in Page, Arizona.
 We enjoyed the Navajo Tacos at Steer 89 and the steak dinner at State 48 Tavern.
 However, the most festive restaurant we frequented was Fiesta Mexicana.
 The spicy shrimp Aguachile and Molcajete, served in a traditional volcanic rock bowl, are particular favorites.

 Southwest Road Trip Day 4: Page AZ to Bryce Canyon National Park